A great-fitting black suit oozes sophisticated luxury and is the ultimate traditional look for men.

 Black Suit and Blue Shirt Color Combinations

-Black and blue together aren’t traditionally recommended, but if you follow a few rules they can work.
-Pick a light blue shirt, close to white.
+Black and blue together aren’t a man’s favorite cup of tea, but they can work if you follow a few rules.
+To begin with, it’s best to pick a light blue shirt, close to white.

-A navy tie over a light blue shirt can look great, particularly if the tie has a touch of a pink, dark red or maroon running through it.
+A navy tie over a light blue shirt can look great, particularly if the tie has a touch of pink, dark red, or maroon running through it.

 Black Suit and Grey Shirt Color Combinations